cchauve/YERSINIA_PLASMIDS/README.md

 of samples (*e.g.* `samples_subset.txt` and then running `classify_samples.sh samples_subset.txt`).

+#### Original plASgraph
-For a given sample, the results are listed in a file `<sample_name>/<sample_name>_class.csv`.
-All files resulting from the analysis of a sample are stored in the directory `<sample_name>`.
+For thh original (WABI submission) plASgraph implementation, for a given sample, the results are listed in a file `<sample_name>/<sample_name>_class.csv`.
+All files resulting from the analysis of a sample are stored in the directory `<sample_name>`, and they include a '`png` graph file.

+The corresponding directories are `plasgraph_unicycler` and `plasgraph_skesa`.
+In this last one, only one sample was processed as the implementation expects that contigs id are integers, which is not the case for SKESA.

+#### Rewritten plASgraph